TStream/bad-code/Coding Tips.md

         * underscores: Underscores between words, like: `some_random_function()`
 * if you are starting a project form scratch pick a style and stick with it
 * if you are working with others, agree on a style and stick with it
-* if you are working on someone else’s code, stay with there style
+* if you are working on someone else’s code, stick with thier style
 * No best style.
 Just be consistent.

 ### **Naming:**